recruit-communications/pyqubo/docs/getting_started.rst

 >>> energy
 0.0

-You can see that :obj:`decoded_solution` has the decoded solution of spin vector where :math:`i` th element of the vector is accessed via `s[i]`.
-:obj:`broken` represents broken constraint which will be explained in the following section.
-:obj:`energy` represents energy of the problem.
+We see that :obj:`decoded_solution` contains the decoded solution of spin vector where the :math:`i` -th element of the vector is accessed via :math:`s[i]`. :obj:`broken` represents broken constraints, which will be explained in the following section. :obj:`energy` represents the energy of the problem.

 Validation of Constraints
 -------------------------

-When the hamiltonian has constraints, you can let the compiler recognize the hamiltonian of the constraint with :class:`Constraint`.
-When you decode the solution, the model let you know which constraints are broken.
-You don't have to write additional programs for validation of the constraints.
+The :class:`Constraint` wrapper can be used to make the compiler recognize the constraint terms of a hamiltonian.
+Then, given a solution, :obj:`Model.decode_solution()` can also show whether any constraints were broken.
+In other words, no additional programs have to be written for the validation of constraints.

-**Example:** If you have an objective function :math:`2a+b`, and a constraint :math:`a+b=1` whose hamiltonian is :math:`(a+b-1)^2` where :math:`a,b` is qbit variable, you need to put :math:`(a+b-1)^2` in :class:`Constraint` to tell the compiler that this hamiltonian is constraint i.e. it should be zero when the solution is not broken.
+**Example:** Given the objective function :math:`2a+b`, and the constraint :math:`a+b=1` whose hamiltonian is :math:`(a+b-1)^2`, where :math:`a,b` is a q-bit variable, we can wrap :math:`(a+b-1)^2` using :class:`Constraint` to signal to the compiler that this part of the hamiltonian is a constraint, i.e., it should be zero when the solution is not broken.

 >>> from pyqubo import Binary, Constraint
 >>> a, b = Binary('a'), Binary('b')